Yuki API link

 How do I establish an API link?

-To give an external system access to information in Yuki, you can generate a web service API key and Administration ID (or have it generated) with which such a system can also access without logging in.
+To give external software access to information in Yuki, you have to generate a web service API key and Administration ID (or have it generated) in Yuki with which the external software can access a Yuki domain without logging in.

 This web service API key can be used to give a web service access on portal, domain or administration level.

-For a detailed description of web service access at portal level, see article Webservices in portaal instellen.
+>For a detailed description of web service access at portal level, see article Set up web services in portal.

-For a detailed description of web service access at domain or administration level, see article Webservices in domein en.of administratie instellen.
+For a detailed description of web service access at domain or administration level, see article Set up web services in domain and/or administration.

 What can I do with the Yuki API link?